PhilippChr/CLOCQ/README.md

 ## System requirements
 All code was tested on Linux only.
-Note, that the CLOCQ KB index requires ca. 370 GB of memory (RAM) to be loaded.
+Note, that the CLOCQ KB-index requires ca. 370 GB of memory (RAM) to be loaded.
 While loading the KB, the indexes are established, which takes roughly 2 hours.
 It is therefore recommended to run all processes in the background (e.g. using nohup).